hsm_greatest_failed_art.epI

 Breathe in.
 Beauty is pain.
 Keep it in, they said.

-All to maintain the Clay Factory for producing more shapes.
+All to maintain the Factory for producing more molds.

 She took the sander, hesitantly; in exchange for gold stars, belonging, and praise.
 It hurts less to surrender than be alone forever, she told herself.

-With, Fear in the abyss.
-She had hope in the sky.
+With fear flowing as source in the abyss of her wokeness.
+She had hope in the sky of possibly within the boundary.
 Gold Stars sing the most beautiful songs.
 They are center of their solar system (on paper), burning bright, pulling everything into orbit.
 But becoming one means having five edges pulled out, one by one.
-It means being burned crisp, blown hollow, painted, then exploded.
+It means being burned crisp, blown hollow, painted, then exploded—reborn.
 Not everyone survives it, but the Gold Star sticker you earned?

 Here I am, Hexagon.